deephaven/action-assert-dh-tables-present/README.md

 This action asserts the presence of Deephaven tables with specific names within a running Deephaven instance.

-> :warning: **This currently only works with Python Deephaven instances.
-A future update is coming that will handle Groovy Deephaven instances.**

 ## Parameters

 | Parameter | Description | Required |